wdoogz/wdoogz.github.io/_posts/2020-04-09-at-home-monitoring.markdown

 [SQL query](/assets/Pics/query.PNG)

-That should be all you need to start creating graphs and dashboards with Grafana, InfluxDB, and Telegraf! :beer:
+That should be all you need to start creating graphs and dashboards with Grafana, InfluxDB, and Telegraf!

 If you are interested in running it on a RedHat system here are the download links the configuration should still be the same!